conda-forge/cuquantum-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `cuquantum, custatevec, cutensornet` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `cuquantum, cuquantum-python, custatevec, cutensornet` can be installed with `conda`:

 ```
-conda install cuquantum custatevec cutensornet
+conda install cuquantum cuquantum-python custatevec cutensornet
 ```

 or with `mamba`:

 ```
-mamba install cuquantum custatevec cutensornet
+mamba install cuquantum cuquantum-python custatevec cutensornet
 ```

 It is possible to list all of the versions of `cuquantum` available on your platform with `conda`: